-*Charles R. Macedo and Michael J. Kasdan are partners at Amster, Rothstein & Ebenstein LLP.
+*Charles R. Macedo is a partner and Michael J. Kasdan was a partner at Amster, Rothstein & Ebenstein LLP.
 Their practice specializes in intellectual property issues including litigating patent, trademark and other intellectual property disputes.
-The authors may be reached at email@example.com and firstname.lastname@example.org.
+Charles may be reached at [email protected].

 Mr. Macedo is also the author of The Corporate Insider’s Guide to U.S. Patent Practice, published by Oxford University Press in 2009.